Dwarph/dwarph.github.io/data/casestudies/dogracer.md

 ### Reframe a bad situation

-I include this project in my portfolio not to have a moan, but rather to highlight that a good thing can come out of a bad situation!
+I include this project in my portfolio to highlight that a good thing can come out of a bad situation!
 When we were given this project, the team began to dispair, and morale was very low - the initial request was for a 3D-Painting app, and the project very quickly began to be referred to as 3D-Pain.

 To begin to turn things around, I began to take control of the situation - renaming the codename of the project to 3D-Joy (!) and building a rapid application prototyping plan to get us to an end point of the project.
 My hope was that at the very least, we could get a fun interaction prototype out of the other end.